pdjstone/furby-web-bluetooth/README.md

 1. Wake Furby up
 2. Hold Furby updside down
 3. Hold down the Furby's tongue
-4. Pull Furby's tail until it switches off (~5 seconds)
+4. Pull Furby's tail until the eyes go dark (~8 seconds)
+5. You should hear a couple of quiet pops from the speaker as it resets

 ## Further Reading
 - Reverse Engineering the Furby Connect: https://www.contextis.com/blog/dont-feed-them-after-midnight-reverse-engineering-the-furby-connect